cseanburns/personal_knowledge_mgmt/src/5b-project-setup-wikipedia-part-1.md

 ## Readings

-Please review this article on it:

-- Help:Editing.
-(2022).
-In Wikipedia, from [Help:Editing][helpEditing]
+Please review the following Wikipedia articles to understand important editing practices.

+- Wikipedia: [Editing][help_editing]
+- Wikipedia: [Policies][wikipedia_policies]

 ## Becoming a Wikipedia Editor

+Your task is to identify
+three Wikipedia articles that
+you would like to edit by
+adding references to them.
+Over the next few weeks,
-In this course, the main assignment involves identifying three Wikipedia articles, searching for information sources from the library and the web to add to the articles, collecting those sources in your reference manager (RM), and then editing the Wikipedia articles by adding your references to them.
+you will search for information sources from the library and the web to add to these selected articles.
+You will collect those sources in your reference manager (RM), and then later edit the Wikipedia articles by adding these references to them.

+To help prepare you for this,
-So far, we have covered the following topics that will help us with our project:
+we have covered the following topics that will help us with our project:

 1. Information sources and resources